Sheepsody/Batched-Impala-PyTorch/README.md

 ### Installation

 To run this project, you need to install **nvidia-docker**.
 Just follow the installation steps on the [official repository from nvidia](https://github.com/NVIDIA/nvidia-docker).
-You can also run the code directly on CPU, but I wouldn't recommand it, since it's coded in a GPU perspective.
+You can also run the code directly on CPU, but I wouldn't recommand it, since it's coded with a GPU perspective.

 ### Building the docker image

-The project can be runned into a Docker Container.
-It takes care of installing the dependencies, and linking the Snes configuration of Mario Kart.
+The project can be runned into a Docker Container, which contains all the dependencies for the project.

 ```bash
 # Docker build the image